Rusty Smith (American football)

-Russell Edgar Smith (born January 28, 1987) is a former American Football quarterback.
-He was drafted by the Tennessee Titans in the sixth round of the 2010 NFL Draft.
-He played college football at Florida Atlantic.
+Russell Edgar Smith (born January 28, 1987) is an American former professional football quarterback who played in the National Football League (NFL).
+He played college football for the Florida Atlantic Owls and was selected by the Tennessee Titans in the sixth round of the 2010 NFL draft.

-Smith played for the Titans for four seasons as a backup, and only started one game.
-He then had a brief offseason stint with the New York Giants in 2014.
+Smith was with the Titans for four years as a backup, playing in three regular season games with one start.
+In 2014, he had offseason stints with the New York Giants and later the Calgary Stampeders of the Canadian Football League (CFL).
 After his playing career ended, he began a career as a high school football coach.

 College career

 As a sophomore at Florida Atlantic, Smith passed for 32 touchdowns and nine interceptions.
 In his four-year career, he started in 45 games for the Owls.
 He graduated with a Bachelor of Science in Management of Information Systems.